fggo/html/README.md

 * Sixteen Pixel Scale (16px == 100% == 1em)

 ### More font choice @font-face
-@font-face allows a version of the font to be downloaded to the user's computer.<br/>
+@font-face allows a version of the font to be downloaded to the user's computer.
 It is important that the license for the font permits it to be used in this way.

 ### Open source or paid fonts
 * fontsquirrel.com